 In some cases, surgery will be required, in others, physical therapy.
 So I ask again, is CBD an option?
 According to HealthLine:

 Cannabidiol (CBD) oil is used by some people who experience chronic pain.
 It may reduce pain, inflammation, and overall discomfort related to a variety of health conditions.
 CBD oil is a product made from cannabis.
 It’s a type of cannabinoid, a chemical found naturally in marijuana and hemp plants.
 It doesn’t cause the “high” feeling often associated with cannabis — that’s caused by THC, a different type of cannabinoid.

 Studies on CBD oil and pain management have shown a great deal of promise.
 CBD can also offer an alternative for people who have chronic pain and rely on more dangerous, habit-forming medications, such as opioids.

-Millions of people suffer with back pain each day and they are looking for a solution.
-Most have already tried medication, some multiple medications; they’ve tried doctors, chiropractors and physical therapy.
+Millions of people suffer from back pain each day and they are looking for a solution.
+Most have already tried medication, some multiple medications; they’ve tried doctors, chiropractors, and physical therapy.
 Interestingly enough, less than 60% of these patients report back that their treatments are working.

 While we can’t guarantee CBD will work for your particular pain, we can guarantee that TheraJoy Organic CBD Salve is an effective way to deliver CBD directly to the afflicted areas.
 We offer purity you can trust, guaranteed, and we are always made with 99% CBD derived from medical grade, non-GMO hemp, sourced directly from Switzerland.
 We combine high doses of CBD with 100% coconut oil to create a product that is organic, vegan, gluten-free and kosher.